Speech Pathology Education Requirements

 Get Your Master’s Degree from Elmhurst

-Earning a Master of Science in Communication Science and Disorders from Elmhurst College helps prepare you for certification.
+Earning a Master of Science in Communication Science and Disorders from Elmhurst University helps prepare you for certification.
 The program—accredited by ASHA—focuses on experiential learning, allowing students to serve and interact with a diverse range of child and adult clients, as well as professional partners in the field.

 You’ll be able to take advantage of resources like the school’s own Speech-Language-Hearing Clinic, which sees actual patients, and the Simulation Center at Elmhurst Memorial Hospital to develop on-the-job skills and practical knowledge.